-Check out this short guide on social media platforms, and consider their viability for your organization.
+Check out this short guide on social media platforms, and consider their viability for your non-profit organization’s social media strategy.
 And be sure to talk to our experts at Pivotal New Media.
 We have the experience and talents your organization needs to take your social media marketing to the next level, so benefit from the support we can give you with this and all other aspects of digital marketing.

 Benefit From Free Digital Marketing Tools

 There are all kinds of tools available to help you with your digital marketing strategy, and while some of them are expensive, there are also those that are free.
 This is good news for you, of course, as you will be able to spend more of your money on the causes that matter to you.

 We aren’t going to list all of the digital tools you should be using here, as we found this article on free marketing tools for you to peruse.
 We have already mentioned some of them within this guide, but there are others that are also worthy of note, including Buffer which can be used to schedule your social media posts, Canva for creating images for your social media channels, Simply Measured for analyzing your social media effectiveness, Google Trends for finding keywords, and HubSpot for generating email leads.

 There are loads more in the linked article, so have a look, and use whichever digital tools are relevant to your marketing efforts.

 You can collect email addresses from people who subscribe to your website or social media channels, or who share them with you when making charitable donations to your cause.
 When you have their email contact details, you can keep in touch with your supporters by sending them newsletters, event invitations, donation appeals, and messages of thanks for their support.